Checkmk’s web-based, graphic user interface (GUI) has two functions:

-Since version 1.5.0b9 the GUI is available with three different themes: Modern, Modern (Dark) and Classic.
+The GUI is available with three different themes: Modern, Modern (Dark) and Classic.
 The theme Modern is activated by default, as seen here in the screenshot.

-However, you can alternatively switch to the old theme Classic, whose screenshots you will encounter in many external articles and also in this manual.
+However, you can alternatively switch to the old theme Classic, whose screenshots you might encounter in older and external articles.

 To change the theme globally, open WATO ➳ Global Settings, scroll to the User Interface area and click the Modern button next to the User interface theme option.
 In the subsequent dialog you can then select the desired theme.

 Of course, you can also define themes individually for each user via WATO ➳ Users.
 The option can be found respectively under Personal Settings ➳ User Interface Theme.
 Users can also change themes themselves in their Personal Settings.